The second part of the Eden Valley Walk, through Penshurst and Haysden Country Park to Tonbridge.

 Follow the perimeter path around three sides of Haysden Water, then go under the A21 viaduct and over the flood embankment to continue alongside the eastern part of the Straight Mile.
 Turn left to cross the channel on Straight Mile Bridge, joining the Wealdway (WW).
 Go under the railway line, cross the New Cut on Friendship Bridge and head north-east alongside the water channel for over 1 km.
 On the far side of the country park turn right at a T-junction and follow the path under the Southeastern main line.
 Go around the edge of large playing fields and past Tonbridge Castle to Big Bridge in the town centre.
 Turn right onto the High Street to reach the station.

-Turn right onto a tarmac path, with the large mound (motte) of Tonbridge Castle18 beyond the ditch on your left.
-Where the path continues alongside the River Medway you might like to detour on a path up to the left for a closer look at the imposing Gatehouse, or to climb the mound.
-The riverside path comes out onto Tonbridge's High Street by Big Bridge.
+Turn right onto a tarmac path, with the large mound (motte) of Tonbridge Castle? beyond the ditch on your left.
+Where the path continues alongside the River Medway, there is a path up to the left.

 This is where the Eden Valley Walk leads into the Medway Valley Walk, although the prominent “Recreational Walking Route” information panel here chooses to celebrate the Wealdway (which follows the river for 6 km before heading north to the Kent Coast at Gravesend).